On-demand

 Elected Leaders Collective

 Skippy Mesirow is a certified master coach and founder of the Elected Leaders Collective (ELC) P.B.C + Foundation.
-ELC leads the US in mental health and well-being training for public servants.
-Skippy's extensive public service spans federal, state, and local levels as a campaign manager, staffer, activist, organizer, and Aspen City Councilperson.
+ELC leads the US in mental health and wellbeing training for public servants.
+Skippy's extensive public service spans federal, state, and local levels as a campaign manager, staffer, activist, organiser, and Aspen City Councilperson.
 Drawing from his own mental health journey, he founded ELC to emphasize that healing politics begins with the human in the mirror.
+Skippy is the host of the Healing Our Politics podcast.

 Empty space, drag to resize